ethereum-oasis-op/baseline-grants/README.md

 # baseline-grants
 The Baseline Protocol grant program funds development, research, enablement, and other iniatitives that align with the roadmap and community objectives.

+2023 Update: The TSC is outlining the grant donation and management process for 2023 and eagerly seeking companies or individuals to support through monetary or in-kind donations to enable the work.
+E-mail community managers at baseline-team@oasis-open.org with questions or comments.

 <table>
   <tr>
     <th>Year</th>